shevchenkobn/meteorology-viz/README.md

 ## TODO:
 - update gradient checkpoints with more precise limits **OR** change temperature gradient;
+- move timeline logic to the `GeoMapPage` component.

 ## PLAN:
 - finish tooltips for station and meas.